 There are issues at the moment that to me seems so horrifically important that I see little room for debate – particularly when it regards the safety and well being of innocent children – but the only path to truth is through open communication.
 Labeling and anger keep these channels shut.
 If we view outsiders as a threat and anything that contradicts our own viewpoint as “hateful” or “ignorant” we cannot make social progress.

 “We don’t have an anger problem in American politics.
 We have a contempt problem. . . .
 If you listen to how people talk to each other in political life today, you notice it is with pure contempt.
 When somebody around you treats you with contempt, you never quite forget it.
 So if we want to solve the problem of polarization today, we have to solve the contempt problem.”

 Arthur C. Brooks

-I have seen good Christian women, friends who previously I could not imagine saying a hurtful word, now labeling an entire voting block as racist and cowards.
+I have seen good Christian women, friends who previously I could not imagine saying a hurtful word, labeling entire voting blocks as racist and cowards.
 I have seen journalists say that anyone who votes for — is just plain stupid.
-This is insane and illiberal.
+This is a symptom of the “closing of the American mind”.
 These declarations simplify life to black and white- because that is what ideology does.
 But it is a lie.
 Life is complex and multifaceted, with various factors and motivations affecting people’s decisions.

 “We must never forget that human motives are generally far more complicated than we are apt to suppose, and that we can very rarely accurately describe the motives of another.”